 This is the third installment of my Italy vacation where I spent 11 days in Italy for only $150 using points and miles.
 We stayed in Florence for three nights and used a full day to take a day trip to Tuscany.
 While Tuscany has so much to offer and I could’ve spent my whole vacation in this region alone, it was nice to get a feel for it with the limited time we had.
 Here’s how to see the best of Tuscany in one day!

 You can get from Florence to other cities in Tuscany easily by train, but if you only have one day to explore, I highly recommend booking a tour.
-Having a private bus to bring you to each place really cuts down on the travel time, providing you with more opportunity to explore.
+Having a private bus to bring you to each place really cuts down on the travel time, providing you with more opportunities to explore.
 We booked this tour on Viator.
-For just over $100, we go to go to Siena, San Gimignano, Pisa, and had a fantastic lunch at a vineyard.
-There were over 40 people on this tour, so you may prefer to spend more money for a private or small group tour.
+For just over $100, we got to go to Siena, San Gimignano, Pisa, and had a fantastic lunch at a vineyard.
+There were over 40 people on this tour, so you may prefer to spend more money on a private or small-group tour.
 We got plenty of free time at each of the stops, so being in a big group was less annoying than we thought it would be.
 Our tour guide was fantastic, so I do highly recommend this tour operator, Walkabout Florence.
-You can get $10 off any tour through Viator by using my referral link.

 While we didn’t get to see the actual race, the spirit of the Palio was in the air!
 We saw people from the different contrade dressed in traditional garb along with several ceremonial parades.
 I highly recommend Siena on its own, but it was even cooler to see with all the excitement leading up to the Palio.

 Wine Tasting and Lunch